guidemetothemoon/kristhecodingunicorn/content/english/post/secrets_cleanup.md

 After I\'ve executed BFG Repo-Cleaner, these secrets were cleaned up and marked as ```***REMOVED***``` in repo history:
 ![Screenshot of obfuscated secrets in repo history after execution of BFG Repo-Cleaner](../../images/secrets_cleanup/bfg_cleanup_res.png)

+You can do the same operations with ```git filter-branch``` but it\'s more complicated and more error-prone.
+BFG Repo-Cleaner significantly decreases the complexity of clean-up operations and is known for being much more performant than  ```git filter-branch``` command.
+For instance, I\'ve tested this on a repo with more than 15 000 files and it took around 4-5 seconds to execute, which I think is a very good result.

 So, how can this be done?

 ### Step-by-step walkthrough

 First of all, you need to ensure that you have Java Runtime Environment (JRE) installed since BFG Repo-Cleaner is a Java application.
-Once you\'ve done that and downloaded BFG Repo-Cleaner we can start our clean up!
+Or you can run it in a container with Jave pre-installed ;-) Once you\'ve done that and downloaded BFG Repo-Cleaner we can start our clean up!
 I recommend saving the tool to the same folder where your Git repository will be cloned to so that you can easily call the tool through the command line without needing to provide the long file path to the tool.

 First, we\'ll need to clone a fresh copy of our repo with ```git clone --mirror``` command: